gazzmaniac/SMD2000_Agnus2MB/README.md

 If you intend to use a 1 MB or 512 kB Agnus from an Amiga 500 or Amiga 2000: 8370; 8371; 8372A; and certain 8375s, build a 1 MB card.

-There are two other Agnus cards to choose from; a 1 MB card that uses the TTH ram from the Amiga, and one which uses SMD ram (not yet released).
+There are two other Agnus cards to choose from; a 1 MB card that uses the TTH ram from the Amiga, and one which uses SMD ram.
 The 1 MB TTH version is probably the easiest to get working but it is too tall for the ML09 case.

 1 MB SMD Agnus card: https://github.com/gazzmaniac/SMD2000_Agnus_1MB